nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 One of the main sources in the MSC[^optimal_polynom] details a one-to-many broadcast scheme.

-Similar reconciliation results are obtained for example in git, DynamoDB [^db_replica_repair], and other peer-to-peer frameworks, even if different methods are used.
+Similar reconciliation results are obtained—for example in Git, DynamoDB [^db_replica_repair], and other peer-to-peer frameworks—even if different methods are used.

 ### Future considerations